Photography is all about capturing stories in still frames. It is the art of converting moments into memories.

 You should also stay on top of your Linkedin, many potential clients for work on retainer will be scouting for talent online.
 While websites such as Upwork are great for connecting freelancers to potential customers.

 You can be the most technically advanced photographer in the world, but if people don’t know you, it will amount to nothing.

 Networking is more than giving out business cards, it is an art that every business owner needs to master if they want to sustainably grow their business.

-As a photographer, you should constantly seek ways to expand your network.
+Starting a photography business also means that you should constantly seek ways to expand your network.
 Reach out to people who might be interested in your services.

-You can also connect with other professional photographers and people who can help you enhance your skillset:
+You can also connect with other photographers and people who can help you enhance your skillset:

-- Attend photography workshops or meetups in your town.
-Photography events are a great means to meet with like-minded people.
-Such events are held frequently and you can easily learn about these events through Facebook or websites like Meetup, Eventbrite, 10times and Eventful.
+- Attend trade shows, photography workshops, or meetups in your town.
+Photography events are a great means to meet like-minded people.
+Such events are held frequently and you can easily learn about these events through Facebook or websites like Meetup, Eventbrite, 10times, and Eventful.

 - Join photography forums and communities online.
 Apart from attending photography events, you can also connect with like-minded photographers and your potential customers through various online forums.
 A few of the most popular photography forums include Flickr, Behance, EyeEm, OneEyeland, and 500px.
 You can join these forums for free and start building your network today.

 Nowadays, the vast majority of photographers will advertise themselves through their social media accounts.
 A well-curated feed with high-quality images can garner tens of thousands of followers pretty quickly.
 Among these will be brands, companies, and a whole host of people that could be potential customers.

 Remember to make your content shareable and accessible on as many platforms as possible to create a network of people who follow your work.